Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Walk up a another long hill on the other side.

-After walking a total of 3.4 kilometers, following the same straight highway, leave the hill climb (yeah!) and turn left onto this street, the Rúa Alcalde Electo Carballo, crossing the busy N-550 highway very carefully first.
+After walking about 700 meters from the Alcampo, leave the hill climb on the N-550 (yeah!) and turn left onto this street, the Rúa Alcalde Electo Carballo, crossing the busy N-550 highway very carefully first.
 There is no crosswalk here, and you have to make a mad dash to get across it.

-Turn Left on Quieter Side Road on day one of the La Coruña Arm of the Camino InglésTurn Left on Quieter Side Road
+Turn Left on Quieter Side Road on day one of the La Coruña Arm of the Camino InglésTurn Left onto Quieter Side Road

 Walk down the hill once again toward the waterfront with sweeping views of the Ria da Coruña and its estuary, below.